 National Divorce Day: get up to speed on your finances before you leap

-Peter Hamilton, head of strategic partnerships at Zurich, gives his five tips for shoring up your finances in the event of divorce.
+Peter Hamilton, head of head of retail protection at Zurich, gives his five tips for shoring up your finances in the event of divorce.

 1. Protect your credit score